*Aircraft photos are credited to the respective photographers from Airliners.net

 *Update - You can now book your Starflyer flight using ANA's website as ANA codeshares with Starflyer on the domestic flight.
 (Credit to Florian for the update)

 This was my original booking

-Unfortunately, the website was in Japanese, I had to use the translator from goggle which only managed to translate half of the page.
+Unfortunately, the website was in Japanese, I had to use the translator from google which only managed to translate half of the page.
 Took me quite a while for me to get my booking done!
-Later on, I decided to stay one night in Seoul (3rd Sept), meaning that I had to change this flight to a later timing at 1730.
-(Original timing was 1100 departure on the 4th Sept) so that I could change my Peach flight (Original flight was 3rd Sept 2200 hours) to the 4th Sept, 1000 hr flight.
-That meant that I would only spent a few hours at Osaka Airport instead of a day over there.
+Later on, I decided to stay one night in Seoul (3rd Sept), meaning that I had to change this flight to a later timing in 1730.
+(Original timing was 1100 departure on the 4th Sept) so that I could change my Peach flight (Original flight was 3rd Sept 2200 hours) to the 4th Sept 1000 hr flight.
+That meant that I would only spend a few hours at Osaka Airport instead of a day over there.
 Unfortunately, I couldn't figure out how to change the ticket as it was in Japanese!
 So I had no choice but to cancel my original ticket and book a new one.
 I had to pay a penalty of S$70 and add on another S$100 for the ticket including the changes.

 My updated itinerary

 It took me quite a while to settle this in Helsinki, glad to have it settled before my Finnair's flight to Seoul.
 Anyway, once that was done.
 I enjoyed the next couple of days meeting up with great people.

 My ride to HND: JA01MC, the first A320 in the airline's fleet.

 Crappy weather at Osaka Airport caused lots of flights to be cancelled including the previous Starflyer flight to HND.
 This meant that passengers from the previous flights were transferred to mine which meant that it was a full flight.
 As a result, I wasn't able to get a window seat and had to settle for an aisle seat instead.